ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 The recently chartered IETF RATS WG intends to create a system of attestations that can be shared across a multitude of different users.

-This document exists as place to collect use cases in support of the IETF RATS charter point 1.
+This document exists as place to collect use cases for the common RATS technologies in support of the IETF RATS charter point 1.
 This document is not expected to be published as an RFC, but remain open as a working document.
 It could become an appendix to provide motivation for a protocol standards document.

+This document will probably not deal with use cases from an end-user point of view, but rather on the technology verticals that wish to use RATS concepts (such as EAT) in their deployments.

+End-user use cases that would either directly leverage RATS technology, or would serve to inform technology choices are welcome, however.

 # Terminology          {#Terminology}